NicholasMason-Apps/cs310-3yp/dev-log.md

 - switching from gloss to sdl2 is very challenging since they fundamentally use different coordinate systems - gloss uses (0,0) as centre and +y = UP, whereas SDL uses (0,0) as top left and -y = UP

 - to help with agnostic system, completely restarting sdl implementation, and fundamentally changing type systems to use an algebraic `RendererSystem` type which can be used to pattern match

+# Winter Holidays
+- Got SDL Renderer working and separated code to allow for both Gloss and SDL
+- Important to note that SDL is much faster than Gloss.
+SDL is able to handle all tiles and walls wtih no occlusion culling at all, whereas Gloss would run at 1 FPS
+    - Probably to do with Gloss' abstractions and vector drawing?
+Not sure. just important to note
+    - Useful for why use SDL over gloss